bruceravel/demeter/documents/DPG/_sources/intro.txt

 use of :demeter:`feff` and :demeter:`ifeffit`.

 Many people reading this wil be familiar with my programs :demeter:`athena` and :demeter:`artemis`.
-They are in wide use throughout the XAS community and around the world.
+They have been in wide use for many years throughout the XAS community and around the world.
 As graphical interfaces to XAS data management and the use of :demeter:`feff` and :demeter:`ifeffit`, each has proven successful to a certain degree.
-Each one, however, suffers from one major flaw (and any number of minor flaws).  *There is no easy way to write a small, personal program that replicates the exact behavior of the GUI programs.*
+The original versions of the programs suffered from a major flaw (and any number of minor ones!).  *There was no easy way to write a small, personal program that replicated the exact behavior of the GUI programs.*

 As convenient as :demeter:`athena` is for processing modest amounts of data at the beamline or upon returning home from a beam run, it is not really the right tool for managing huge volumes of data.
-In several days at a beamline with quick-XAS capabilities, it is quite common to generate many hundreds, even many thousands, of XAS scans.
+These days, at a beamline with quick-XAS capabilities, it is quite common to generate many hundreds, even many thousands, of XAS scans.
 The interactivity that makes :demeter:`athena` so appealing when handling small amounts of data becomes a tedious, repetitive nightmare when processing large amounts of data.
-Unfortunately, there is no way of separating the data processing capabilities of :demeter:`athena` from the graphical interface.
-(This is not an inherent flaw of any of the tools used to create :demeter:`athena` -- it is entirely due to my own inexperience when I began writing :demeter:`athena`.)
+Unfortunately, there used to be no way of separating the data processing capabilities of :demeter:`athena` from the graphical interface.
+This is not an inherent flaw of any of the tools used to create :demeter:`athena` |nd|
+it is entirely due to my own inexperience when I began writing :demeter:`athena`.

-This problem is where :demeter:`demeter` starts. :demeter:`demeter` is :quoted:`middleware` -- it is a system of software tools that sit between :demeter:`feff` and :demeter:`ifeffit` and the program that the user actually interacts with.  :demeter:`demeter` is not, by itself, a computer program.
+This problem is where :demeter:`demeter` started.  :demeter:`demeter` is :quoted:`middleware` |nd| it is a system of software tools that sits above :demeter:`feff` and :demeter:`ifeffit` and below the program that the user actually interacts with.  :demeter:`demeter` is not, by itself, a computer program.
 Rather it is the tool from which computer programs for XAS data processing and analysis are built.

 The package containing the :demeter:`demeter` libraries actually does include various kinds of interface tools.
-For example, there is a version of :demeter:`artemis` written using :demeter:`demeter`.
+For example, :demeter:`artemis` is written using :demeter:`demeter`.
 However, this version of :demeter:`artemis` does not add any functionality related to XAS data management not already present in the :demeter:`demeter` libraries.
 It is merely a graphical shell layered on top of :demeter:`demeter`'s capabilities.
-As a result, it is possible -- indeed, often quite easy -- to write a small program which performs a fit to EXAFS data in exactly the same manner as :demeter:`artemis`.
+As a result, it is possible |nd|
+indeed, often quite easy |nd| to write a small program which performs a fit to EXAFS data in exactly the same manner as :demeter:`artemis`.

 Armed with this middleware layer, it is much easier to consider implementing tools for automating large quantities of data or writing tools for special, one-off data processing chores.
 And :demeter:`demeter` offers tools for easily passing data between :demeter:`athena` and :demeter:`artemis` and your own :demeter:`demeter`-using programs.

 Tools for automation and for easy access to the capabilities available in the GUI programs would be benefit enough to merit the creation of a software library. :demeter:`demeter`, however, offers quite a bit more than that.
 It has capabilities already written or under development for very sophisticated uses of :demeter:`feff`.
 Inspired by the articles cited above and by other interesting uses of XAS theory, :demeter:`demeter` offers easy access to a variety of ways of manipulating the output of :demeter:`feff` that had previously required a deep understanding of :demeter:`feff`'s inner workings.

 So there you have it. :demeter:`demeter` is a software tool for making